SAQ

 Q. What photographers do you like?

 A. I don’t.
-That is to say I prefer to like certain images that some photographers take.
+That is to say, I prefer to like certain images that some photographers make.
 It’s just like your favourite band.
-There are good albums they made and then there are the ones the record company wanted them to make.
-By that I mean it’s easy to pick on ‘famous names’ but that results in including all that they have done and I can’t do that because there are plenty of, even award-winning photographers, for example, that produce many mediocre images, in my opinion.
-Besides, it draws attention away from unknowns that have also produced wonderful images.
-One fantastic shot from them will be far better than ten mediocre shots from a famous photographer.
+There are good albums they have made and then there are the ones the record company wanted them to make.
+By that I mean it’s easy to pick on ‘famous names’ but that results in including all that they have done and I can’t do that because there are plenty of award-winning photographers, for example, that produce many mediocre images, in my opinion.
+Besides, it draws attention away from unknowns that have produced wonderful images.
+One fantastic shot from them can be far better than a dozen mediocre shots from a famous photographer.
+Having said that, there are a few icons that I could mention!

 Q. Well, what sort of photography do you like?

 A. I don’t.
 It’s the same question almost.
 For example, I like the work of Henri Cartier-Bresson.
 But that doesn’t mean I like that type of photography when other photographers have a go at it.
-He leaves most others behind in that genre of course and has produce timeless classics, and it’s the images that I like, not necessarily the genre.
+He leaves most others behind in that work in his genre of course and has produced timeless classics.
+Again it’s the images that I like, not necessarily the genre.
+I wouldn’t dream of taking a portrait or a fashion shot myself as it’s just not my thing but it doesn’t stop me from appreciating a quality image!

-Q. Well what do you think about modern photography today.
+Q. Well what do you think about modern art photography today.

 Q. I just don’t understand some of your work.
 Why would you even take such photographs?